 My circle area received some fun updates and changes!
-I moved my gross motor shelf which was where the green bulletin board is It was a distraction for some kids last year who sat next to it.
+I moved my gross motor shelf which was where the green bulletin board is because It was a distraction for some kids last year who sat next to it.

 Linear Calendar…AMAZING!
 It will change the calendar time into a time where students are engaged and talking about math!
 I LOVE calendar time.
 Check out how and WHY I do a linear calendar HERE.

 This is the gross motor (and extra stuff) shelf I moved to the back of my circle (away from students) to reduce distractions.
-I have all my charts in a basket, magnet pizza pans (Dollar Tree), and dry erase boards here too.
+I have all my charts in a basket, magnet pizza pans (Dollar Tree), and dry erase boards are there too.
 This shelf makes everything easy to grab when I need it.

 CENTERS!
 I have 5 centers in my classroom: library, pretend, discovery, art, and blocks.
 Check out my series about Learning Centers HERE with tons of fabulous freebies to help you set up your centers too!

-My library center which has reading, writing, and fine motor activities.
+My Library center which has reading, writing, and fine motor activities.

-This We Are Writers banner is a new addition to my library center.
+This We Are Writers banner is a new addition to my Library center.
 I placed a black ribbon under it to clip students’ writing so it can be displayed in the classroom for all to see.